 As with heart disease, alcohol and diabetes have a complicated relationship.
 Studies suggest that heavy drinking increases your risk for this disease, while occasional, moderate drinking may actually help.

 Why this two-way relationship?
-It seems that small amounts of alcohol can increase insulin sensitivity, making it easier for you to regulate your blood sugar.
+It seems that small amounts of alcohol can increase insulin sensitivity19, making it easier for you to regulate your blood sugar.
 Regular, heavy drinking, on the other hand, can contribute to poor eating habits, high blood pressure, and decreased physical activity.
 It can also damage the pancreas, disrupting insulin secretion.

 Drinking too much has certain obvious, immediate effects on the brain—from poor balance, to slurred speech, and memory lapses.
 Although these generally clear up quickly the morning after, chronic drinking can cause severe, lasting brain damage for some people.
 These problems include:

 - Epilepsy – Alcohol-induced seizures are often associated with withdrawal, but excessive drinking can also lead to seizures that have nothing to do with “cold turkey.”
-One meta-analysis showed a more than two-fold increase in overall risk of epilepsy for heavy drinkers, compared to abstainers.
+One meta-analysis22 showed a more than two-fold increase in overall risk of epilepsy for heavy drinkers, compared to abstainers.

-- Wernicke–Korsakoff Syndrome – This debilitating brain disease results from thiamine deficiency, a common nutritional problem in alcohol abuse.
+- Wernicke–Korsakoff Syndrome – This debilitating brain disease results from thiamine deficiency23, a common nutritional problem in alcohol abuse.
 People with this illness can experience severe symptoms, such as memory loss, nerve damage, confusion, poor coordination, visual disturbances, and psychosis.

 Alcohol Use Disorder (AUD)